ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 a * b = a + a * (b-1)

-Briing up idle and create a new file called "recursivefuncs.py" in your repo.
+Bring up idle3 and create a new file called "recursivefuncs.py" in your repo.
 In that file create a stub for the function `recProduct`.
 Now, implement these steps in your function.
 Once you have that, its time to test you code.
 Using the unittest framework, unit test your code for some typical inputs.
+Follow the same procedure as in Lab 02.

 For example check that your program does the following: